KeyboardKit/website/pages/pro.md

 ## About

-KeyboardKit Pro is a closed-source library that extends the [open source library](/open-source) with pro features like additional locales, a multi-local autocomplete engine etc.
+KeyboardKit Pro is a closed-source library that extends the [open source library](/open-source) with pro features like localized system keyboards, autocomplete engines etc.

 Check out the [GitHub repository]({{site.github_repo_pro}}) for more information about the library, the features it provides and how to use it in your own apps.